 9.3.1.5 PS-Poll frame format

-9.3.1.5.1 General

 The frame format for the PS-Poll frame is defined in Figure 9-44 (PS-Poll frame format).

 The BSSID (RA) field is set to the address of the STA contained in the AP.
 The TA field(#3522) is the address of the STA transmitting the frame or a bandwidth signaling TA.
 In a PS-Poll frame transmitted by a VHT STA or an HE STA(11ax) in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field(#3522) is a bandwidth signaling TA.

-9.3.1.5.2 Non-BDT variant of the PS-Poll frame format

-The Duration/ID field contains the AID value assigned to the STA transmitting the frame by the AP in the (Re)Association Response frame that established that STA’s current association, with the two MSBs set to 1.
+The Duration/ID field contains the AID value of the transmitting STA, with the two MSBs set to 1 when an ID is provided or a duration in a PS-Poll+BDT frame (10.49.2).

-9.3.1.5.3 BDT variant of the PS-Poll frame format

-A PS-Poll frame with the Duration/ID field that contains a duration value as described in 9.2.5 (Duration/ID field (QoS STA)) is a BDT variant of the PS-Poll frame and is referred to as PS-Poll+BDT frame.

-The Poll Type field in the Frame Control field of the PS-Poll+BDT frame is set to 0.

-Bit 15 of the Duration/ID field of a PS-Poll+BDT frame is set to 0.

-A non-S1G STA does not transmit PS-Poll+BDT frames.

 10.49.2 Rules for BDT

 Throughout this subclause, an S1G STA signals a Response Indication of Long Response by setting the TXVECTOR parameter RESPONSE_INDICATION to Long Response for non-NDPs and by setting the Idle Indication field to 1 and the Duration field to 0 for NDP (PS-Poll-)Ack frames.
 The S1G STA signals a Response Indication of No Response by setting the TXVECTOR parameter RESPONSE_INDICATION to No Response for non-NDPs or by setting the Idle Indication field to 0 and the Duration field to 0 for NDP (PS-Poll-)Ack frames.
 The S1G STA signals a Response Indication of Normal Response by setting the TXVECTOR parameter RESPONSE_INDICATION to Normal Response for non-NDPs.

+An S1G-STA sending a PS-Poll+BDT frame shall set the duration value as described in 9.2.5, the Poll Type field in the Frame Control field to 0, and bit 15 of the Duration/ID field to 0.
+A non-SIG STA does not transmit PS-Poll+BDT frames.

 History of Clause 9.3.1.5.2: